 False.
-There's definitely some cheap eats to be had on The Strip, you just have to know where to look.
+There're definitely some cheap eats to be had on The Strip and definitely ways to only spend $30 a day on food, you just have to know where to look.
 Here are a few of our favorites...
 (And, calling all Cheapos, please let us know where your favorite cheap eats on The Strip are in the comments section below!
 Come on, we asked nicely...)

 - Earl of Sandwich at Planet Hollywood (and now the Palms) offers delicious (and decent-sized) $5.99 sandwiches 24 hours a day.

-- The Tequila Bar at Bally's has $2 tacos all day, everyday.
-And if a liquid lunch is in order, they also have $2 Margaritas and tequila shots.
+- The Tequila Bar at Bally's has cheap tacos all day, everyday.
+And if a liquid lunch is in order, they also have tasty Margaritas and tequila shots.

 - Pink's Hot Dogs just down the street has huge (and, in some cases, extremely messy) hot dogs, many of which are named after the celebs that (supposedly) frequent this Vegas hot dog joint.
 Believe it or not, our favorite is the Kardashian Dog, which is like a BLT with guacamole on a bun.
 They also have some decent beer bucket deals, so you can grab a seat outside and watch the crazies walk by while sucking down a few cold ones.